axisgroup/evaluation-toolkit/README.md

-## Motivation
+## Why we test?
 As designers we are often confronted with the question “How do we know our design works”?, whether it's a matter of introspection or presenting and justifying our design decisions.

 And while testing seems like the obvious answer, it is important to realize that testing is not a single summative phase in the entire project (as in SDLC), but rather a formative process that is distributed throughout the design process.

-In fact, testing is one of the fundamental pillars of the User-Centered Design process at Axis which is based on:
+In fact, testing is one of the fundamental pillars of the User-Centered Design Sprint process at Axis which is based on:

 - Empathy